Financial-Times/ft-origami/docs/component-types/modules.md

 If you are building a product and want to include some Origami modules, there are several ways you can do it.
 There's listed here in increasing order of effort required:

-### 1. Use the Build service to fetch a pre-build page
+### 1. Use the Build service to fetch a pre-built page

 If you don't even want to write your own HTML page or decide which components you want - you just want to add some extra content to an existing page template, use the build service to download a complete HTML page containing all the components you need.
 The page comes as a Mustache template, so you can then add your own data into the placeholders using a [Mustache implementation](http://mustache.github.io/), which are available in almost any language you might need.

 ### 2. Use the Build service directly in web page source

-OK, so you want to write your own page, and you want to choose a specific set of components, but you don't want a build process.
-Check this out:
+If you want to write your own page, and you want to choose a specific set of components, but you don't want a build process, you can still use the build service, but by writing your own `link` and `script` tags:

 	<link rel='stylesheet' href='http://buildservice.ft.com/bundle/css?modules=nav:2.3,tweet:1,cookiewarn:2.3' />